fujidana/vscode-spec-log/README.md

 # __spec__ Log File Extension for Visual Studio Code

-The extension enhances user experiences in browsing log files __spec__ software outputs after __spec__ is launched with `-l logfile` option.
+The extension enhances user experiences in browsing log files __spec__ software outputs when __spec__ is launched with `-l logfile` option.

-The default file extention of __spec__ log files is `.tlog` but VS Code provides ways for a user to change the association.
+__spec__ does not specify the filename extension of log files.
+While this VS Code extension by default treats `.tlog` as the file extension of log files (language identifier: `spec-log`), users can change the association by themselves.
-Check VS Code official documents for further details.
+Read [Language Support in Visual Studio Code](https://code.visualstudio.com/docs/languages/overview) (official document of VS Code) for further details.

 ## What's __spec__?